Markets get hit, is this the beginning of a bear market? Trade talks continue…

 Weekly Economic Calendar

-Monday, pre market movers out of the US, retail numbers.
+Monday, pre-market movers out of the US, retail numbers.
 Canada has a BOC business outlook survey that could shake up the Canadian dollar.
-Last event of the day is out of New Zealand (CPI numbers).
+The last event of the day is out of New Zealand (CPI numbers).

 Tuesday, Average earnings index out of the UK, watch the pound.

-Wednesday, heavy set day with CPI numbers out of the UK to get the ball rolling.
-Then midday the much anticipated FOMC meeting minutes, after an over 4% drop across equities this week all ears will be on the meeting minutes.
+Wednesday, a heavy set day with CPI numbers out of the UK to get the ball rolling.
+Then midday the much-anticipated FOMC meeting minutes, after an over 4% drop across equities this week all ears will be on the meeting minutes.
 The day gets wrapped up with employment numbers out of Australia, watch the Aussie dollar.

 Thursday, BOJ Kuroda speaks, retail sales out of the UK, EU economic summit out of the EU will stir up the Euro.
 The last event of the day is GDP data out of China.

 Friday, to wrap the week up, BOJ has Kuroda on the wire, CPI data out of Canada, and BOE Carney speaks from the UK.

 That’s all for this week, good luck and good trading.
 Manage your risk and trade like a TRADEPRO.

 TRADEPRO Academy offers futures education and a live trading room where you can interact with the top mentors to better your futures trading.

 If you want to join with us in our live trading room, Check This Out.